varun-venkatesh/socket-programming-examples/README.md

-# socket-programming-examples
+## socket-programming-examples
-Just another bunch of socket programming examples for my reference.
+Just another bunch of socket programming examples I've tried.
+Hoping to get familiar with inet sockets and maybe understand the internals.